machineabuse/Printable-Stab-Shims/README.md

 ### 2.2 Print configurations

-The "continous" Options are modeled in one continuous outer perimeter in an effort to increase the overall quality of the print.
+The "continuous " Options are modeled in one continuous outer perimeter in an effort to increase the overall quality of the print.

 | Type 1     | Type 2    | Type 3    | Type 4 |
 |------------|-----------|-----------|-----------|